liuhuanone/bpftrace-llvm-arm64/README.md

 # bpftrace-llvm-arm64
-while you want to build **static** bpftrace for arm64 ,use it. the official recommendation is to use Nix when greater than 0.19.x. but nix generate musl-libc, not glibc. note:docker needs to be installed before compiling.
+while you want to build **static** bpftrace for arm64 ,use it. the official recommendation is to use Nix when greater than 0.19.x. but nix generate musl-libc, not glibc.
+<span style="font-size:14px; color: gray;" >docker needs to be installed before compiling.</span>

 # 0.19.x
 if you want version <= 0.19.x， use bpftrace-arm64-0.19.x.